ShieldedDemon19/TWOlang/README.md

 Two, as the name suggests, is an esolang with only two variables *(A, B)*.
 It was created by Shielded Demon 19 *(melonkgur)* during class because he was bored.

+*Also, this is my first github project.
+I will inevitably mess it up somehow.
+Just you wait.f*

 ## TWO Commands

 TWO is a very simple language.
 A is used purely for data, while B is used to store data *as well as* call specific functions.
 Here is all 5 of the current commands: